 Create a Website

 Having a website that ties together all of your marketing efforts may simplify the process of finding a tenant.
-It’s fairly easy to create a small website nowadays with tools like Zillow’s RentalPro or other content management systems.
+It’s fairly easy to create a small website nowadays with content management systems.
 By having a landlord website, or even a few web pages with all of your property information and leasing requirements, you give potential tenants a quick and convenient way to check out your offerings and see if they would qualify to rent from you.

 Consider including the following information on a basic landlord website: